-Actively looking for: digital bestsellers; debut fiction; upmarket and literary novels; fascinating high-concept stories; love stories, family dramas, magical realism, speculative fiction; narrative non-fiction in science, social issues, psychology, history, lifestyle.
+Actively looking for: reading group and literary fiction; voice-driven novels; high-concept and speculative fiction; love stories, family dramas, magical realism; narrative non-fiction in science, social issues, psychology, history, lifestyle; digital bestsellers across all genres of commercial fiction.

 I’m looking for:

 *Upmarket and literary fiction, I am drawn to character-driven and voice-driven stories with a strong sense of place.
-I am particularly drawn to novels that explore relationships and family dramas.
-Ask Again, Yes by Mary Beth Keane and The Dutch House by Ann Patchett are two recent favourites.
+I love novels that explore relationships, particularly relationships within families.
+I loved Ask Again, Yes by Mary Beth Keane and The Dutch House by Ann Patchett.
 I also loved Pachinko by Min Jin Lee and Half of a Yellow Sun by Chimamanda Adichie, both of which are ambitious and encompass so much in their stories.
-I admire Alice Munro and the precision of her prose, the way she creates a fully realized story within a few sentences.
+I’m a long-time admirer of Alice Munro and the precision of her prose, the way she creates a fully realized story within a few sentences.

-My favourite writers in this area include Elizabeth Strout, Jennifer Egan, Lionel Shriver, Ann Patchett, Curtis Sittenfeld and David Nicholls.
+My favourite writers in this area include Elizabeth Strout, Donna Tartt, Jennifer Egan, Lionel Shriver, Ann Patchett, Curtis Sittenfeld and David Nicholls.

 *Writing with a distinctive, unique voice.
-I love to be captured by a voice, whether it’s upmarket psychological suspense or a reading group novel.
+I love to be captured by a strong voice.
 I loved The Book Thief by Markus Zusak and Fingersmith by Sarah Waters.
 I also admire Liane Moriarty and Jeffrey Eugenides.

 *High concept and genre-defying novels – I am drawn to novels with a unique premise, novels like Station Eleven by Emily St John Mandel, The Time Traveler’s Wife by Audrey Niffnegger and The Lovely Bones by Alice Sebold.
 I want to be transported by a story, and I have a particular fondness for time travel stories and anything involving magical realism.
+If there’s an element of darkness, that always intrigues me – ghosts, spirits, witches – stories that find magic in the ordinary.
 My dream would be to find something like The Night Circus by Erin Morgenstern.
-My favourite writers in this area include Margaret Atwood, Kazuo Ishiguro, Claire North and Kate Atkinson, they transcend genre and combine beautiful writing with strong stories.
+My favourite writers in this area include Margaret Atwood, Kazuo Ishiguro, Claire North and Kate Atkinson, they transcend genre and combine beautiful prose with strong stories.

-Ultimately, I’m looking for a good story – a story that transports me, that moves me.
-I always remember a book that makes me cry.
+In fiction, I’m looking for a good story – a story that transports me, that moves me.
+I will always remember a book that makes me cry.

 My Favourite Novels: